-There are other therapies available that target less common mutations that occur in melanoma.
+Patients who have tumors that carry less common mutations may be eligible for clinical trials evaluating drugs specifically targeted to those mutations.
 For patients who have melanomas that carry NTRK fusions, drugs such as larotrectinib (VITRAKVI®) and entrectinib (ROZLYTREK®) are available.
 These drugs are not specifically approved in melanoma, but your oncologist can prescribe one for you if s/he feels it's appropriate.
 NTRK fusions are often identified by broad genetic screens.
 For c-KIT mutations, inhibitors such as imatinib (GLEEVEC®), nilotinib (TASIGNA®), dasatinib (SPRYCEL®), and sunitinib (SUTENT®) have been evaluated in small studies.
 Combination approaches, including strategies involving c-KIT-directed therapy plus immunotherapy, are being investigated in clinical trials.